seedstack/io-addon/custom-parsers.md

 ---

 If available parsers don't fit your needs, the IO add-on provide an SPI for custom parsers.
-There are three options to provide your own parser: static template, dynamic template or without template.
+There are three options to provide your own parser: static template, dynamic template or without template.<!--more-->

 # Static template